- Energy-efficient living

 Get started by doing some research to work out what type of worm farm suits your needs and situation.

-- A quick browse on the internet will turn up lots of useful resources including videos on how to build a worm farm.
+- A quick browse on the internet will turn up lots of useful resources including videos on on worm farms.
 Talk to your local garden centre too.
 Also check your local council's website for worm farming guides, workshops, equipment and links to local suppliers.

 - Work out where you will locate your farm.
 Worms don't like the heat or direct sun so choose a cool shady spot inside or outside.